mspnp/iaas-baseline/README.md

    chmod 400 ~/.ssh/opsuser01.pem
    ```

-1. Get the public ssh cert
+1. Get the public SSH cert

    ```bash
    SSH_PUBLIC=$(cat ~/.ssh/opsuser01.pem.pub)
    ```

-1. Modify the `frontendCloudInit.yml` to change the public key
+1. Set the public SSH key for the opsuser in `frontendCloudInit.yml`

    ```bash
    sed -i "s:YOUR_SSH-RSA_HERE:${SSH_PUBLIC}:" ./frontendCloudInit.yml
    ```

-1. Convert your front end cloud-init (users) file to Base64.
+1. Convert your frontend cloud-init (users) file to Base64.

    ```bash
    FRONTEND_CLOUDINIT_BASE64=$(base64 frontendCloudInit.yml | tr -d '\n')
    ```

 1. Deploy the compute infrastructure stamp ARM template.
-  :exclamation: By default, this deployment will allow you establish ssh and rdp connections usgin Bastion to your machines.
+  :exclamation: By default, this deployment will allow you establish SSH and RDP connections usgin Bastion to your machines.
 In the case of the backend machines you are granted with admin access.

    ```bash
    # [This takes about 30 minutes.]